The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 Paris in October: The Movable Feast and the Work of Seeing

 Paris has always been a stage for art, politics, memory, and spectacle, a city where institutions narrate history and the streets rehearse its future.
 To come in late October or November is to enter a season when the art world contracts and intensifies at once.
-Museums unveil their major shows, fairs garner their markets and their rituals.
+Museums unveil major exhibitions; fairs garner their markets and rituals.
 Even ordinary looking may be reframed and charged with consequence.

-The Fair Circuit: Can or Does the Marketplace Becomes a Forum?
+The Art Fair Circuit: Does the Marketplace Becomes a Forum?

 Every October, Paris becomes the temporary capital of the global art market.
 What has come to be known as Paris Art Week is a choreography of VIP previews, tiered access, speculative buying, institutional courting, and rapid valuation.
 Access is currency here, and status appears not as taste but as architecture suspended on the cliff of theater.

 Offscreen offered many installations overtly or conceptually distinctly political charged.
-The installation of Quentin Le Franc questions how art responds when democratic space contracts.
-Designed as a “place of study”, the architecture serves as a framework, territory, and playground for the works to create a dialogue between the site and installation.
-He experiments with its permeability, hierarchies, and history, inviting us to reflect on our existence and the act of creating a place.
+Not surprising, where the hospital’s control over bodies, women and other marginalized persons is embedded in the stones.
+The installation of Quentin Le Franc, which questions how art responds when democratic space contracts, seems particularly appropriate to the historical, social and cultural history of the site.
+The architecture serves as a framework, territory and playground for the works to create a dialogue between the historical context and installation.

-The Art Basel brand is unapologetically and successfully associated with quality and commerce.
-Lost for me is any sense of community and collegiality.
-To the extent the VIP program of FIAC promoted this community and salon of ideas, it is lost in this art world dominated by mega-fairs and mega-sales, largely, one might imagine, for investments (perhaps it was my demotion from VIP d’honneur this year, but I found a VIP program in time,access and name only, and an Art Basel staff with attitude and condescension).
-Paris’ satellites thrive on something else: intimacy, inclusivity, experimentation, and belief.
-In the potential and message of the artists represented.
+The Art Basel brand is unapologetically and successfully associated with quality and commerce and the Grand Palais is a perfect site for its ambitions.
+Yet, and through no fault of the architecture, any sense of community and collegiality is in the imagination.
+To the extent the VIP program of FIAC (Frances’s signature contemporary and modern art fair for 47 years, before the takeover), promoted this community and salon of ideas, it is lost in this art world dominated by mega-fairs and mega-sales, largely, one might imagine, for investments.
+Basel Paris has still to learn about how physical not virtual community and conversations promotes sales and value.
+Paris’ satellite fairs thrive on something else: intimacy, inclusivity, experimentation, and belief in the potential and message of the artists represented.

 Museums, Memory and the Politics of Exhibition